top of page

 Want to hear a dirty little secret?

 Right now, our garage is messy.
 It's an unorganized mess and, quite frankly, in shambles.
-Primarily it's messy because we have not yet invested in the right organizing products and systems.
-We're using shelving from our old house in California, and they are not at all the right size or setup for our new house, but we are trying to make it work until this summer when we have time to tackle a full garage organizing overhaul.
+Primarily, it's messy because we have not yet invested in the right organizing products and systems.
+We're using shelving from our old house in California, and it's not at all the right size or setup for our new house, but we are trying to make it work until this summer, when we have time to tackle a full garage-organizing overhaul.

 I know many of you also have messy garages that have seen better days.
 So, it's good to know we're in this messy garage situation together.